London Overground performance

 Our trains are cleaned at one end of each turnaround journey during the hours of operation.
 They are also cleaned overnight, have a weekly clean and a deep clean every month.

-There are no accessible toilets on board any of our trains, but many of our stations have free access to toilets if required.
+There are no toilets, accessible or otherwise, on board any of our trains, but many of our stations have free access to toilets if required.
 For more information on where toilets are located on the London Overground route, see the Tube toilet map on the Accessibility guides page.

 Performance: on board cleaning